christianhidber/easyagents/README.md

 * This repository is under active development and in an early stage.
   Thus any- and everything may (and probably should) change.
-* If you have any difficulties in installing or using easyagents please let me know.
-I'll try to do my best to help you.
+* If you have any difficulties in installing or using easyagents please let us know.
+  We'll try to do our best to help you.
 * Any ideas, help, suggestions, comments etc in python / open source development / reinforcement learning / whatever are more than welcome.
 Thanks a lot in advance.